 Once picked, Kurmark-Unifrut stores the apples in immense cold storage buildings.
 According to Luis, these behemoths were designed to architecturally mimic an apple crate.
 Upon walking in we were immediately thankful we brought our jackets.

 Redish-orange cellar doors lined the long hallway.
-Within, crates flush with apples sat on top of each from the floor to ceiling.
+Within, crates flush with apples sat on top of each from floor to ceiling.
 Each cellar can hold 1,000 crates we were told, which equates to 300 tons of apples.

 This approach does not come without risk.
 We were surprised to learn that people have lost their lives foolishly thinking they can dart in and out of a cellar.
 The low oxygen levels can claim victims without warning.

 Next, we toured the co-op’s apple sorting and packing facility.
 While the cold storage building was eerily quiet, this facility was alive with action.
 The hum of machinery and hustle followed us on every step.
 Not to mention the sweet aroma of apples!
 The luster of red, gold and green apples beamed against the drab equipment.

 Luis informed us that timing is everything when it comes to apples, so upon leaving cold storage the apples must be processed, packed and shipped as efficiently as possible to guarantee freshness.
 Kurmark-Unifrut prides itself on producing the freshest produce to its consumers and has made substantial investments in the latest technologies to that end.

-At the end of the 10 optical sorting-lines, bins lower to capture the apples using a vacuum suction technique.
-Final inspection is performed with the human eye before packaging.
+At the end of the 10 optical sorting lines, bins lower to capture the apples using a vacuum suction technique.
+A final inspection is performed with the human eye before packaging.

 Savoring Every Sip & Bite